 - 1 tablespoon Canola oil

 Pagluluto | Cooking

 - First of all, remember to cut your ingredients and prepare your mise en place.

 - It’s up to you how you want to chop the red onion.
-Personally i like it a bit longer than usual.
+Personally, i like it a bit longer than usual.
 Gives contrast to the tofu against the pork.

-- With regards to the chilli.
+- With regards to the chili.
 If you leave the seeds, the spicier the sauce is.
 I find that leaving some seeds give it that extra spice which is a nice contrast to the acidic sweetness of the sauce.

 - Put the Pork Neck into a pot.
 Fill with water until covered.
 Bring to the boil.
 Remember to skim off the scum released by the Pork.
 We don’t want it there.

-- Add Salt and crushed peppercorns and let it simmer for about 35-45 minutes or until Pork is tender.
+- Add Salt and crushed peppercorns and let it simmer for about 35-45 minutes or until pork is tender.